 If the [Logical] bar is selected, the logical components belonging to the physical partition are displayed in the form of a tree.
-The main frame displays the information/status of the logical component, which belongs to the physical partition, selected in the tree frame.
+The main frame displays resource information regarding the CPU and memory belonging to the physical partition selected in the tree frame.
+For details on the resource information, see the showpparinfo(8) command man page or the Fujitsu SPARC M12 and Fujitsu M10/SPARC M10 XSCF Reference Manual.
+The main frame displays the information/ status of the logical component, which belongs to the physical partition, selected in the tree frame.

 The component status display is as follows.
 Table C-3 Component Status Display